Indonesian football league system: Pre-Independence

-Post-Independence
+Post-independence

-Perserikatan/Galatama
+Perserikatan and Galatama

-The first national competition organized by PSSI after independence was Perserikatan in In 1951, an amateur league that brought together teams based on regions or cities in Indonesia.
+The first national competition organized by PSSI after independence was Perserikatan in 1951, an amateur league that brought together teams based on regions or cities in Indonesia.
 Historically, Perserikatan was the successor competition that replaced the Stedenwedstrijden, which had previously been organized by ISNIS (Ikatan Sepak Raga Negara Indonesia Serikat).
 Perserikatan served as the main platform of Indonesian football until the late 1970s.

-In 1979/80, a semi-professional league was founded, namely Galatama (The Premier League), which consisted of only one level of competition (except 1983 and 1990 in which it involved 2 divisions).
+In 1979–80, a semi-professional league was founded, namely Galatama (Premier League), which consisted of only one level of competition (except 1983 and 1990 in which it involved 2 divisions).
 Therefore, since 1979, both Galatama and Perserikatan were existed and had their own league systems.